maryrosecook/coquette/README.md

 ##### Set the order that entities are drawn

-When you create your entities, set some integer `zindex` attribute on them.
+When you create your entities, set an integer `zindex` attribute on them.
 An entity with a higher `zindex` will get drawn on top of an entity with a lower `zindex`.
 The default `zindex` is `0`.

 ```javascript
   var BackgroundTile = function() {